Guide to Visiting Arches National Park

 Upper Onion Creek Campground

-Hotels/Motels
+Hotels/Motels Near Moab

-Arches Petrified Dunes
+Arches National Park Petrified Dunes

 Just east off the park road between Courthouse Towers and the Windows Area are the unique petrified sand dunes.
 A site where ancient sand dunes once covered the landscape.
 Over time, the sand drifts became covered in layers of sediment, compressing them and cementing them into hardened rock.
 The overlaying subsequent material eroded away with time exposing the original hardened dunes.
 The dunes are about 0.5 miles out and require cross-country hiking as there is no trail to them.
 Don’t worry, it’s hard to get lost out there but if you do, just head west and eventually you’ll hit the main road.

-Broken Arch Trail – 2 miles, easy.
+2 miles, easy.
 Popular loop that leads to a sandstone arch.
 The arch is not actually broken but it is wearing thin across the middle.

-Delicate Arch Trail – 3 miles, moderate, heavily trafficked.
+3 miles, moderate, heavily trafficked.
 A hike to the most iconic arch in the park that you will no doubt recognize as the arch featured on Utah state license plates.

 The incredible arch stands 52 feet tall and is quite magnificent.
 The trail includes some steep grades, takes you steadily uphill and climbs 480 feet in elevation.
 Along the way, you will pass the Wolfe Ranch cabin and Ute petroglyphs.
 This arch is a great place to watch the sunrise.